hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 root@nginx-deployment-6fdcffd8fc-j2jtt:/#
 ```

- **Create Volume** first we have to check the AZ of the worker node where the pod is running
+ **Create Volume** first we have to check the AZ (Availability Zone) of the worker node where the pod is running

+Below we see the internal IP of the nodes ip-`192-168-138-68`.ec2.internal and ip-`192-168-229-214`.ec2.internal

 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl get pods -o wide